 Bleomycin: Ascorbic acid and riboflavin inactivate bleomycin in vitro, thus the activity of bleomycin may be reduced.

-M.V.I.-Adult™ has not been studied in pregnant women.
-Pregnant women should follow the U.S. recommended daily allowances for pregnancy because their vitamin requirements may exceed those of nonpregnant women.
-Animal reproduction studies have not been conducted with M.V.I-Adult (Multi-Vitamin Injection) administered by intravenous infusion.
+Administration of the approved recommended dose of M.V.I.
+Adult in parenteral nutrition is not expected to cause major birth defects, miscarriage, or adverse maternal or fetal outcomes.
+Pregnant women should follow the U.S. Recommended Daily Allowances for pregnancy because their vitamin requirements may exceed those of nonpregnant women.
+Deficiency of essential vitamins may result in adverse pregnancy outcomes (see Clinical Considerations).
+Animal reproduction studies have not been conducted with M.V.I.
+Adult administered by intravenous infusion.

-M.V.I.-Adult™ has not been studied in patients with hepatic impairment.
-Monitor vitamin A level in patients with liver disease, high alcohol consumption [see Warnings and Precautions (5.5)].
+M.V.I.
+Adult has not been studied in patients with hepatic impairment.
+Monitor vitamin A level in patients with liver disease or high alcohol consumption [see Warnings and Precautions (5.5)].

-Signs and symptoms of acute or chronic overdosage may be those of individual M.V.I.-Adult™ component toxicity.
-There is no clinical experience with M.V.I.-Adult™ overdosage.
+Signs and symptoms of acute or chronic overdosage may be those of individual M.V.I.
+Adult component toxicity.
+There is no clinical experience with M.V.I.
+Adult overdosage.

-M.V.I.-Adult™ (Multi-Vitamin Injection) is a sterile product consisting of two vials provided as a single dose or as a pharmacy bulk package for intravenous use intended for administration by intravenous infusion after dilution:
+M.V.I.
+Adult (multiple vitamins injection) is a sterile product consisting of two vials provided as a single dose or as a pharmacy bulk package for intravenous use intended for administration by intravenous infusion after dilution.

 Fat Soluble Vitamins**